What does PCA's Lower School offer?

 The purpose of the Stand Up and Be Heard Program is to help students lose the fear of presenting in front of a group by equipping them with effective presentation skills.
 The program starts in First Grade with one filmed oral presentation and continues from Second through Eighth Grades with two filmed oral presentations a year.

 Students learn about key areas of good presentation: stance, introduction, eye contact, voice, gestures and conclusion.
-The key component of the program is that students can watch their performance and receive feedback from a parent coach or the SCS Director.
+The key component of the program is that students can watch their performance and receive feedback from a parent coach or the Communication Arts Director.

 Students grow in confidence as they learn some key essential elements to oral presentations.